PTSD Among Aging Adults

 Symptoms

-Various symptoms may manifest in those who suffer from PTSD.
+Various symptoms may manifest in those who have PTSD.
 Some of the most prevalent ones include:

 • Feeling on guard all the time